ako-lang/ako/README.md

 npm run build
 npm link # link the local file globally

-ako ./samples/ # use the interpreter
+ako run ./samples/ # use the interpreter
 ```

 ## Other